-The question – how do animals stay warm in the winter is frequently asked by many animal lovers.
+The question – of how animals stay warm in the winter is frequently asked by many animal lovers.
 Winter is the coldest season among the four seasons, the others being spring, summer, and autumn.
 It is associated with icy temperatures and snow.
-This brings many changes and everyone has to find means to adapt.
+This brings many changes and everyone has to find the means to adapt.

 During this period of freezing temperatures, the goal is either to stay warm or risk losing body heat to cold and getting frostbite or hypothermia which can lead to death.
 Humans know what to do in times like this, they will layer up (putting on more clothes), drink hot tea or coffee, and light fires all in a bid to stay warm.